ArcGIS only runs on Windows, however there are ways to run it on a Mac:

 There are 2 options for downloading and licensing the software:

 Option 2: Access a Pro license through ArcGIS Online (AGOL).
 This is a good option for your personal computer.

-If you are currently running Pro from the license server (Concurrent Use license) and want to switch to the Named User License through ArcGIS Online, follow these steps:
+If you are currently running Pro from the license server (Concurrent Use license) and want to switch to a personal license through ArcGIS Online, follow these steps:

 Having trouble with Pro extensions (spatial analyst, network analyst, etc.)?